ToucanTech's Community Comment series provides a view of how community management is evolving, from a range of experts around the world.

 The past year

-How has your professional community responded to the unique challenges that we have faced during the global pandemic?
-What do you think the biggest challenges have been for the professionals you interact with?
+How has your community responded to the unique challenges that we have faced during the global pandemic?
+What do you think the biggest challenges have been for the community you interact with?

 What impact are you aware of on the ultimate causes behind the communities you are in contact with - have people, campaigns, or goals been put at risk, or suffered as a result?